JarnoRalli/gstreamer-examples/deepstream-examples/README.md

 ---

-# 3 Activate Graphics Card
+# 3 Activating Nvidia GPU

 Before executing any of the examples, you need to install Nvidia driver.
 However, some systems have several graphics cards, i.e. you might have both an Nvidia GPU and an Intel integrated graphics controller.